kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 However, ShadingLanguageX shaders can also be executed with a designated entry function like in C. If the shader contains a function called `main`, this function will be the entry into the shader.
-Otherwise, an entry function name can be passed to the compiler as an additional argument (see mxslc section).
+Otherwise, an entry function name can be passed to the compiler as an additional argument (see mxslc section below for more information).
 If the entry function accepts any arguments, these can also be passed to the compiler.

-`> ./mxslc.exe my_shader.mxsl -o gold.mtlx -m my_function -a 1.0 0.72 0.315 1.0`
+For example:
 ```
 void my_function(float r, float g, float b, float metalness)
 {